 Emacs is an editor created in 1976.
 Emacs is a family of text editors that are characterized by their extensibility.
 The manual for the most widely used variant, GNU Emacs, describes it as "the extensible, customizable, self-documenting, real-time display editor".
 Development of the first Emacs began in the mid-1970s, and work on its direct descendant, GNU Emacs, continues actively as of 2018.
 Read more on Wikipedia...

 - Emacs ranks in the top 25% of entities I track

 - the Emacs wikipedia page

 - See also: lisp, c, org, teco, vi-editor, unix, java, emacs-lisp, linux, rust, ruby, lua, common-lisp, swi-prolog, spice-lisp, lispworks, haskell, eclipse-editor, sublime-editor, latex, ghostscript, perl, python, vim-editor, isbn

-- I have 17 facts about Emacs. what would you like to know? email me and let me know how I can help.
+- Have a question about Emacs not answered here?
+Email me and let me know how I can help.